incubyte/incubyte.github.io/content/blog/monnai-case-study.md

++++
+authors = ["Sapan Parikh"]
+categories = ["Case Study"]
+date = 2022-11-05T00:00:00Z
+description = ""
+draft = false
+image = "/images/2021/07/1-year-blog-01.jpg"
+slug = "monnai-case-study"
+tags = ["Case Study"]
+title = "Monnai Case Study"
++++

 # Monnai Case Study

 ## Monnai:
 *Reinventing credit decisioning across the globe... fast.*

 Client

 The fintech market size stood at  USD 112.5 billion in the year 2021.
 But still, the credit decisioning processes remain outdated and have not changed much.
 Most of them do not work across countries and continents.

 Monnai is on the way to changing it by providing global credit decisioning based on various parameters available today, which may be a better predictor than one’s Social Security Number or similar other identifiers.